Use essential oils to make your room smell good without a diffuser

-Discover below how to use essential oils to scent a room and your entire home without using a diffuser.
+Discover below how to use essential oils to scent a room and your entire home with these 10 easy ways.

 Essential oils are compounds extracted from plants that have health and wellness properties.
 They are linked to reducing pain, inducing meditation, energy boosts, and stress relief.

-Peppermint, lavender, lemongrass, and chamomile are amongst the most popular for their organic properties.
+Peppermint, lavender, lemongrass, and chamomile are among the most popular for their organic properties.

-If you’ve visited the spa, you’ve experienced the calming essence from essential oils as they are pushed through a diffuser, spreading their soothing attributes through the facility.
+If you’ve visited the spa, you’ve experienced the calming essence of essential oils as they are pushed through a diffuser, spreading their soothing attributes through the facility.

 Why not get that feeling in your home?

-Adding a few drops of your favorite oil to a diffuser is the most common way to capture the benefits of essential oils.
+Adding a few drops of your favorite oil to a diffuser is the most common way to capture the benefits of essential oils and neutralize home odors.

-As the diffuser heats up, it disperses vapor throughout the room allowing the oils’ compounds to seep into every nook and cranny, covering the room in a wonderful fragrance and bestowing its therapeutic properties onto anyone who enters.
+As the diffuser heats up, it disperses vapor throughout the room allowing the oils compounds to seep into every nook and cranny, covering the room in a beautiful fragrance and bestowing its therapeutic properties onto anyone who enters.

 1. A bowl of hot water